 The difference of this scheme to a more conventional scheme is that more often than not, the CRC will indicate failure.
 In a conventional scheme, that usually means that the attempted transmission was received in error.
 In our system, it usually means that there actually was no attempted transmission that happens to land at that particular chip offset.
 This “blind demodulation” yields protocol efficiency and simplicity for the entire communication system.

 Flexible Spreading Factors: Mobility Support and Better Battery Life

 It is wasteful of battery resources to power a transmitter to operate at the highest spreading factor in all cases.
-Typically, a far smaller amount of “processing gain” than maximum is required to close the link.
-The maximum 8192 spreading factor should be reserved only for those few percent of endpoints that may need the full link budget some fraction of the time.
+Typically, a far smaller amount of “processing gain” than the maximum is required to close the link.
+The maximum 8192 spreading factors should be reserved only for those few percent of endpoints that may need the full link budget some fraction of the time.